 Daily water intake is restricted to a volume equal to the previous day’s urine output plus measured extrarenal losses (eg, vomitus) plus 500 to 1000 mL/day for insensible loss.
 Water intake can be further restricted for hyponatremia or increased for hypernatremia.
 Although weight gain indicates excess fluid, water intake is not decreased if serum sodium remains normal; instead, dietary sodium is restricted.

-Sodium and potassium intake is minimized except in patients with prior deficiencies or GI losses.
+Sodium and potassium intake is minimized except in patients with prior deficiencies or gastrointestinal losses.
 An adequate diet should be provided, including daily protein intake of about 0.8 g/kg.
 If oral or enteral nutrition is impossible, parenteral nutrition is used; however, in AKI, risks of fluid overload, hyperosmolality, and infection are increased by IV nutrition.
-Calcium salts (calcium carbonate, calcium acetate) or synthetic non–calcium-containing phosphate binders before meals help maintain serum phosphate at < 5 mg/dL (< 1.78 mmol/L).
+Calcium salts (calcium carbonate, calcium acetate) or iron-based or synthetic phosphate binders before meals help maintain serum phosphate at < 5.5 mg/dL (< 1.8 mmol/L).

 An indwelling bladder catheter is rarely needed and should be used only when necessary because of an increased risk of urinary tract infection Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper tract infections, which involve the kidneys ( pyelonephritis), and lower tract infections, which involve the bladder ( cystitis), urethra... read more and urosepsis.

-AKI can often be prevented by maintaining normal fluid balance, blood volume, and BP in patients with trauma, burns, or severe hemorrhage and in those undergoing major surgery.
+Acute kidney injury (AKI) can often be prevented by maintaining normal fluid balance, blood volume, and blood pressure in patients with trauma, burns, or severe hemorrhage and in those undergoing major surgery.
 Infusion of isotonic saline and blood may be helpful.

-Use of contrast agents should be minimized, particularly in at-risk groups (eg, the elderly and patients with preexisting renal insufficiency, volume depletion, diabetes, or heart failure).
-If contrast agents are necessary, risk can be lowered by minimizing volume of the IV contrast agent, using nonionic and low osmolal or iso-osmolal contrast agents, avoiding NSAIDs, and pretreating with normal saline at 1 mL/kg/h IV for 12 h before the test.
+Use of iodinated contrast agents should be minimized, particularly in at-risk groups (eg, older patients and those with preexisting renal insufficiency, volume depletion, diabetes, or heart failure).
+If contrast agents are necessary, risk can be lowered by minimizing volume of the IV contrast agent, using nonionic and low osmolal or iso-osmolal contrast agents, avoiding nonsteroidal anti-inflammatory drugs, and pretreating with normal saline at 1 mL/kg/hour IV for 12 hours before the test.
 Infusion of isotonic sodium bicarbonate before and after contrast administration has also been used successfully instead of normal saline, especially in patients with concurrent metabolic acidosis Metabolic Acidosis Metabolic acidosis is primary reduction in bicarbonate (HCO3−), typically with compensatory reduction in carbon dioxide partial pressure (Pco2); pH may be markedly low or slightly... read more .
 N-acetylcysteine has been used to prevent contrast nephropathy in the past, but most recent studies did not find improved outcomes, and it is not currently recommended for this indication.